Toomaj Salehi: Arrests and sentencing

 In July 2023, he was sentenced to six years and three months in prison.
 He was briefly released on bail on 18 November 2023.
 During this time he released a video in which he alleged that he had been severely tortured after his arrest, and placed in solitary confinement for 252 days, but had not "confessed".
-He said that the torture included getting an adrenaline injections so that he would not pass out, getting beaten up and having his arms, legs and fingers broken, and staying in a constantly lit cell for more than 200 days.
-The Department of Intelligence arrested him again for "fake news" in Babul on 30 November, 11 days after he was temporarily released after his bail being paid.
-His lawyer tweeted that he should have been arrested before Toomaj, that his rearrest is without grounds and therefore a kidnapping.
+He said that the torture included getting adrenaline injections so that he would not pass out, getting beaten up and having his arms, legs and fingers broken, and staying in a constantly lit cell for more than 200 days.
+The Department of Intelligence arrested him again for "fake news" in Babol on 30 November, 11 days after he was temporarily released after his bail was paid.
+His lawyer tweeted that he should have been arrested before Toomaj, that his re-arrest was without grounds and therefore a kidnapping.
 He was getting media coverage after talking to high profile people and events and other artists.
 He said that he had sued the court of employees of state and media news and Isfahan Province General Intelligence Department, but the judicial system denied that there ever was a lawsuit.

 A new trial was held in a lower revolutionary court; this overturned the decision of the Supreme Court and added new charges, including "propaganda against the state" and "corruption on Earth."
 On 24 April 2024, he was sentenced to death by the Islamic Revolutionary Court of Isfahan for "waging war against God" and "corruption on Earth," one of the most serious charges in Iran.
 He was given 20 days to appeal the ruling.

 The death penalty in Iran is usually carried out by hanging, with very little prior notice.
 In an interview with Shargh on 24 April 2024, one of Salehi's lawyers, Amir Raesian, argued that this death sentence did not comply with the overturning of his original sentence by the Supreme Court.
-There have been fears that his health may be deteriorating.
+There were fears that his health may have been deteriorating.

 Raesian stated on 22 June 2024 that the Supreme Court had overturned the death sentence and ordered a retrial, in addition to ruling that his previous sentence was also in violation of rules regarding sentencing for a multiplicity of crimes.